daniel-marcus/my-dashboard/README.md

 ## Authorization

-This dashboard currently supports [Auth0](https://auth0.com/) as its authorization provider.
-You can learn how to set up and configure your Auth0 account in this [tutorial](https://auth0.com/docs/quickstart/spa/react/interactive).
+This dashboard currently supports [Auth0](https://auth0.com/) as an authorization provider.
+See this [tutorial](https://auth0.com/docs/quickstart/spa/react/interactive) for instructions on setting up and configuring your Auth0 account.

-After configuration, all API requests will be signed with a JWT token that your backend can verify.
+Once configured, API requests are signed with a JWT token, which your backend can verify.